civctp2/civctp2/README.md

 for the executable, and the command is something like: `cp -v ctp2_code/ctp2 ~/ctp2/ctp2_program/ctp/` The mapgen libraries will go to `ctp2_program/ctp/dll/map/` .
 So do something like `cp -v ctp2_code/mapgen/.libs/*.so ~/ctp2/ctp2_program/ctp/dll/map/`

+If you get the message on the terminal: `Failed to load module "atk-bridge"`.
+Install at-spi with `sudo apt install at-spi`.

 ## Running
 When everything is setup, simply go to the program folder, for example with `cd ~/ctp2/ctp2_program/ctp` and launch the game with `./ctp2`.
 There are a few command line option like `-fullscreen` that can be useful.